A Unified Framework for Automated Assembly Sequence and Production Line Planning using Graph-based Optimization: Methods

+Here, $I_3$ is the $3 \times 3$ identity matrix, $\mathbf{t}_j$ is the translation vector to the origin $O_j$, and $\mathcal{R}_{\cdot,j}$ represents the standard $3 \times 3$ rotation matrix around the respective principal axis \citep{craig2005intro_rob}.
+These matrices serve as the basis for calculating relative spatial relationships in the subsequent steps:

+\begin{enumerate} \item \textbf{Neighbor identification:} Upon incorporating a new joint $j_{new}$ and its corresponding component $n_{new}$ into the current subassembly cutset $v$, the algorithm identifies the set of incident joints $j_{inc}$ connected to $n_{new}$.
+A neighbor joint $j_{neigh} \in j_{inc}$ is selected for geometric verification if and only if its connecting part $n_{neigh}$ is already present in the active subassembly ($n_{neigh} \in v$).
+This condition ensures that collision checks are performed only against components that physically exist in the current partial assembly state. \item \textbf{Reference frame setup:} Set the transformation matrix of the new joint, $T_{ref}$, as the reference frame.
+Calculate the relative transformation matrix, $T_{rel}$, required to map the neighbor's coordinate system ($T_{neigh}$) into this reference frame:

+This transformation ($T_{rel}$) represents the spatial difference between the existing subassembly component and the newly added joint.

+\item \textbf{\ac{dof} transformation:} Transform the neighbor's \ac{dof} vectors, $v_{neigh} \in \mathbb{R}^3$, into the reference coordinates.
+Since DoF vectors represent directions, they are treated as homogeneous vectors with a zero fourth component, $v_{hom} = [v_{neigh}^T, 0]^T$:

+The operation returns the element-wise absolute values of the translational components (the first two columns of the freedom matrix), filtering out values below a numerical tolerance threshold ($\epsilon \approx 10^{-15}$) to address floating-point noise.

+\item \textbf{Collision check:} Perform the collision check by comparing available translational movements.
+The new joint is deemed feasible if and only if it allows at least the same degrees of freedom as the neighbor requires in the transformed orientation.
+This is evaluated using the $L_0$ norm (count of non-zero elements):

+where $v_{ref}$ corresponds to the reference joint's DoF vector and $v'_{neigh}$ is the transformed vector from the previous step. \end{enumerate}

-Finally, all the edges in the cutset-directed graph have a calculated single weight, which will be used in the next steps for an optional directed graph complexity reduction and for the \ac{mip}.
+Finally, all the edges in the cutset-directed graph have a single calculated weight, which will be used in the next steps for the reduction of directed graph complexity and for the \ac{mip}.
 A complete algorithm is presented in \ref{app:algo}, detailing all the steps required to create the assembly-weighted directed graph.